 Lead and Copper Service Line Inventory

-In an effort to expedite the inventory process, the Village of Western Springs sent each resident a Lead and Copper Service Line Survey at the beginning of November 2017 to promote the self-report of service line information for those residents that are aware of the material composition of their service line.
+In an effort to expedite the inventory process, the Village of Western Springs would like to encourage each resident to fill out the Lead and Copper Service Line Survey web form for those residents that are aware of the material composition of their service line.
 For those residents that are unsure of the type of service their home features, the following education will help to identify key characteristics of both a lead and copper service line.

 Identifying the material composition of your service line

 - a refrigerator magnet

 - Locate the water service line coming into the home.
 This is typically found in the basement or lowest level of the structure.
 An inlet valve and the water meter are installed on the pipe after the point of entry.

 - Identify a test area on the pipe between the point where it comes into the home and the inlet valve.
 If the pipe is covered or wrapped, expose a small area of metal.